sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/agent.md

 Sensu agents automatically discover and register infrastructure components and the services running on them.
 When an agent process stops, the Sensu backend can automatically create and process a deregistration event for the agent entities.

-Read [Automatically register and deregister entities][] for more information.
+Read [Automatically register and deregister entities][11] for more information.

 ## Configuration via flags